How I got to Ecuador in the middle of the pandemic | 2021

 On another note, Quito is one the highest capital cities in the world with an elevation of 2850m (9,350 ft), so I had some trouble getting used to the altitude at the beginning.
 The symptoms can differ from a person to another, but it usually consists in headaches, tiredness or shortness of breath.
 Personally, I got out of breath faster than usual, especially when walking with my mask on, so I would recommend taking it easy at the start, and not start a trip with hiking activities.

-To conclude, it might have taken just a little bit of research on my part before embarking on this journey, but it helped the trip go smoothly and was no trouble at all.
+It might have taken just a little bit of research on my part before embarking on this journey, but it helped the trip go smoothly and was no trouble at all.
 Every trip needs a little planning beforehand and this was part of it: I would have needed to do some research even in normal circonstances.
 And to be honest, getting to Ecuador was not as difficult as I thought it would be!

 I’m hoping these insights will help you future travelers get ready to start your adventure in Ecuador with no fear!
 I feel like this is the perfect place to start traveling again because of all the outdoor activities.
 Moreover, you’re in very good hands with the team of Ecuatraveling who will do everything it takes to make your trip safe and memorable!